MicrosoftLearning/DP080-Querying-with-Transact-SQL/Instructions/Labs/LAB_06_Builtin_functions.md

 ## Metadata functions

-Recall the the db_id() and db_name functinos can be used with or without an argument.
-Without an argument they give you information about your current database; with an argument, you can specify which database you want information about.
+Recall that the db_id() and db_name() functions can be used with or without an argument.
+Without an argument (that is, the parentheses are empty) they give you information about your current database; with an argument, you can specify which database you want information about.

-Write a query to select from _sys.dm_exec_sessions_ system view and return the _login\name_ and _login\_time_ columns from the view, for all sessions that are in the same database as your own session is.
+Write a query to select from the _sys.dm\_exec\_sessions_ system view and return the _login\_name_ and _login\_time_ columns from the view, for all sessions that are in the same database as your own session is.

 >NOTE: Some of the rows in _sys.dm_exec_sessions_ have a 0 in the _database\_id_ column, which indicates they are background sessions not attached to a particular database.
 However, if you use the DB_NAME function with the _database\_id_ column as the argument, the results look like all these background sessions are in your current database.
 That is because DB_NAME(0) is equivalent to DB_NAME().